queue

 Description:

-• Publish an event to the channel to be delivered to all subscribers.
+• Publish an event with the subject to be delivered to all subscribers.
 If the msg is not a string it will be stringified.
 The module:events uses this.

 Source: